 UpSkill Houston provides resources to help introduce students and parents to careers that offer stability, and opportunity for growth, and only require education and skills beyond a high school diploma but less than a four-year college degree.

-This website presents comprehensive information on numerous middle-skills jobs, the training and educational requirements for them, and their salary ranges.
+This website presents comprehensive information on numerous good jobs that don’t require a four-year degree, the training and educational requirements for them, and their salary ranges.
 This information is presented in slightly different formats for career seekers, educators, and UpSkill Houston partners.

-This site introduces prominent area employers to students, parents and educators through compelling stories focused on employees and their paths toward “middle-skill” careers.
-The stories serve to change the perception that the traditional path from high school to a four-year college to a career is THE best path to success.
+This site introduces prominent area employers to students, parents and educators through compelling stories focused on employees and their paths toward careers that don’t require a four-year degree.
+The stories serve to change the perception that the traditional path from high school to a four-year college to a career is the best path to success.

 Jobseekers can use this tool to match their skill sets with the occupations that industry employers need plus learn about educational training opportunities from local community college partners.
 The website is sponsored and operated by Gulf Coast petrochemical employers and supported by JPMorgan Chase.